Mir Ghetto: Resistance

 A resistance group of around 80 people, under the leadership of Oswald Rufeisen, operated in Mir Ghetto.
 During the ghetto's last days, it organised a plan to help 150-300 of the ghetto's inhabitants escape into the forest, where they joined the Bielski and Soviet partisans.

 Legacy

 Several monuments to the Mir Ghetto exist, both within Belarus and Israel.
 The four monuments in Belarus were all erected between 1966 and 1967.
 Near Jerusalem, the Mir Forest was planted by the Jewish National Fund as a memorial to those killed during the Mir Ghetto.
 Another memorial exists at Nahalat Yitzhak Cemetery, where a ceremony is held yearly on 9 November in honour of those killed.

-In July 1995, former Belorusian Auxiliary Policeman Szymon Serafinowicz (grandfather of British comedian Peter Serafinowicz) was arrested at his home in Banstead, being charged with killing three Jews under the War Crimes Act 1991.
+In July 1995, former Belarusian Auxiliary Policeman Szymon Serafinowicz was arrested at his home in Banstead, being charged with killing three Jews under the War Crimes Act 1991.
 Though he was ultimately ruled unfit for trial due to dementia, Serafinowicz's trial marked the first time a war criminal had been tried in the United Kingdom.